FA2021-K1/ScienceLabWebservice/README.md

 - Username: elastic
 - Password: FA2021

-Then create a new index pattern under the "Discover" section named "logstash-" and choose "timestamp" as the to be used time field.
+Then create a new index pattern under the "Discover" section named "logstash-*" and choose "timestamp" as the to be used time field.
 After finishing the setup, go back to "Discover" again and take a look at the created log data.

 ![image](https://user-images.githubusercontent.com/25406915/140191244-77fe2951-200f-45b7-b3af-528802c58848.png)